 The Scriptures tell us that King Solomon “had seven hundred wives, princesses, and three hundred concubines” (1 Kings 11:3).
-His act of marrying many women was a clear disobedience to God’s command which stated that the kings of Israel should not gather horses, multiply wives, nor accumulate silver and gold (Deuteronomy 17:14-20).
+His act of marrying many women was a clear disobedience to God’s command.
+God commanded that the kings of Israel should not gather horses, multiply wives, nor accumulate silver and gold (Deuteronomy 17:14-20).

 In His service,